jpcsmith/wf-in-the-age-of-quic/README.md

 **Note:** The current `requirements.txt` specifies tensorflow-cpu.
 If you have access to a GPU then install tensorflow-gpu instead.

 ## Getting Started

+A virutal box image with code and data already downloaded is currently available at this [**link**](https://polybox.ethz.ch/index.php/s/YGYX4qNu9hxUpvn) for quick access.

+The instructions below describe how setup and run the workflow from scratch.

 #### 1. Clone the repository and change to the directory.